medinalex/Tody/README.md

-**Tody** is a C# class library to connect to a SQL database and execute stored procedures and/or other sql queries.
+**Tody** is a C# class library to connect to a SQL database and execute stored procedures and/or other sql queries for.NET.

 ## Usage
 ###Open Data Base